emacsway/emacsway/en/cache-tagging.rst

    :category:
    :author: Ivan Zakrevsky

-About my experience of solving problems of the cache invalidation, and about principles of library `cache-tagging`_.
+About my experience of solving problems in cache invalidation, and about principles of the library `cache-tagging`_.

 .. contents:: Contents